mariana-stefani/mukta-project/README.md

 **Login Page**

-- **Plan:** After clicking on the verification link on the e-mail, the user can login with username or e-mail and password and is directed to the idex page.
+- **Plan:** After clicking on the verification link on the e-mail, the user can log in with username or e-mail and password and is directed to the index page.
 - **Result:** This test passed.

 **My Profile Page - When User is Logged In**

-- **Plan:** If the user have purshased someting in the past, they will have their order gistory and their details displayed.
+- **Plan:** If the user has purchased something in the past, they will have their order history and their details displayed.
 - **Result:** This test has passed.

 **Products Button**